AP Art and Design Program

 The Skills You’ll Learn

-In an AP Art and Design course, you’ll practice and develop these skills:
+In an AP Art and Design course, you’ll practice and develop the skills that artists and designers use.

 Investigation